• Skip to primary navigation

 If you have a whey/casein blend on hand like Quest protein powder or PEScience Select, these will also work.
 You may need extra almond milk, however, as the casein will thicken the pudding more than using just whey.

-Switching up the flavor is easy in this recipe!
+Or switch up the flavor!
 Just swap out the chocolate protein for another flavor.
-This strawberry whey protein would be great, and I would top the pudding with fresh strawberries.
+This strawberry whey protein would be great, and I would top the chia pudding with fresh strawberries.
 This vanilla cinnamon whey protein would be great as well.

 Nutrition